peteroupc/html3dutil/doc/H3DU.Math.md

 Adds two 3-element vectors and returns a new vector with the result.
 Adding two vectors is the same as adding each of their components.
+The resulting vector describes a straight-line path for the combined paths described by the given vectors, in either order.

 #### Parameters